Skip to main content

 Includes: Chamomile, Rooibos, Peppermint, Hibiscus, Lavender

-Caffeine-free infusions of herbs, flowers, roots, and fruit — technically not tea (no Camellia sinensis), but brewed identically.
-Most herbals brew at 200–210°F for 5–7 minutes.
+Caffeine-free infusions of herbs, flowers, roots, and fruit.
+Technically not tea (no Camellia sinensis), but brewed identically.
+Most herbals brew at 200 to 210 degrees for 5 to 7 minutes.
 Hibiscus brews tart and vivid at any temperature.
 Rooibos is nearly impossible to over-steep.
 Every entry notes caffeine content (all zero) and any known interactions with common medications for medicinal herbs.

 Single-estate teas, regional varieties, and widely available brands all covered.
 Custom entries can be added in the app.

-Most bitter tea isn't over-steeped — it's over-temperatured.
+Most bitter tea is not over-steeped.
+It is over-temperatured.
 Delicate greens at boiling water produce harsh, irreversible bitterness.
 Every entry in SteepLog includes the correct temperature range so the kettle is set right before the leaves go in.

 MethodVesselLeaf ratioSteep timeNotes

-WesternMug or teapot2–3g per 8 oz2–5 minThe most common method.
+WesternMug or teapot2 to 3g per 8 oz2 to 5 minThe most common method.
 Forgiving, low-effort, good for everyday drinking.

-Cold BrewPitcher or mason jar4–5g per 8 oz8–12 hrs in fridgeLower extraction means natural sweetness, minimal bitterness.
+Cold BrewPitcher or mason jar4 to 5g per 8 oz8 to 12 hrs in fridgeLower extraction means natural sweetness, minimal bitterness.
 Works well with green tea and oolongs.

-Grandpa StyleTall glass or travel mug3–4gContinuous — leaves stay inCommon in China.
+Grandpa StyleTall glass or travel mug3 to 4gContinuous, leaves stay inCommon in China.
 No strainer.
 Works best with full-leaf teas that sink to the bottom.

 Search 173+ teas.
 Log every session.

-The SteepLog app has all 173+ teas with full-text search, plus a session log with brew parameters, tasting notes, and a gongfu steep counter.
-Track your collection and discover what you actually like.
+The SteepLog app holds all 173+ teas with full-text search, plus a session log with brew parameters, tasting notes, and a gongfu steep counter.
+Track your collection.
+Discover what you actually like.
 Free to download. $6.99 one-time for the full log.